This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Dolly Sods is on the highest plateau east of the Mississippi and it is a spectacular landscape like nowhere else I’ve ever been.
 It’s desolate, rugged, and an incredible wilderness that shows the power of nature.

 If you like backcountry camping, the area is ripe with opportunity with sections of bogs, grassy meadows, and great overlooks.
-If you’re not a camper, this is not the place to start, but come for a day hike, picnic, and the chance to view deer and lots of other wildlife.
+If you’re not a camper, this is not the place to start, but you can still enjoy a day hike, picnic, and the chance to view deer and lots of other wildlife.
 Dolly Sods is only about an hour from Seneca Rocks (it’s also part of the Monongahela National Forest) and Thomas (below), so you could definitely include it as a day trip.

 Call me a masochist, but I’ve been caught in windstorms, camped through downpours, and gotten completely lost off-trail in the dark and it just leaves me wanting to come back for more!
 That said, come prepared with rain gear, warm layers, and a GPS.